YouTube vs. TikTok: Which Is Better for Content Creators?

 When you reach 1,000 subscribers, you can invite your followers to pay a monthly recurring fee for members-only perks such as badges, custom emojis, and exclusive content.

-Super Chat and Super Stickers allow anyone watching your livestream to pay for their messages to be highlighted.
+Super Chat, Super Stickers, and Super Thanks allow anyone watching your livestream to pay for their messages to be highlighted or to send you gifts directly.

-Merch shelves allow you to market and sell your official branded merchandise from your YouTube videos.
+The shopping feature allows you to market and sell your official branded merchandise from your YouTube videos, or products you recommend.
 You’ll need at least 1,000 subscribers to use this perk.

 TikTok’s monetization tools

-TikTok Pulse is a new advertising revenue-sharing program launched in June of 2022.
-It allows brands to have their TikTok ads seen next to the top 4% of videos, and you will need at least 100,000 followers to join.
+TikTok Pulse allows brands to have their TikTok ads seen next to the top 4% of videos.

 Influencer opportunities: YouTube vs. TikTok

-Once you’ve gained enough followers—or loyal-enough followers—you can pitch yourself as an influencer to brands, opening up even more monetization opportunities.
+Once you’ve gained enough followers, you can pitch yourself as an influencer to brands, opening up even more monetization opportunities.
 On either app, you can connect with brands via YouTube BrandConnect or TikTok’s Creator Marketplace, or use a third-party influencer matchmaker.

 Paid product placements